taylorfriesen6/taylorfriesen6/README.md

 ### Hi there 👋

 Hi, I'm Taylor!
 I'm a full-stack web developer finishing up my training at Lambda School.
-In addition to the web development skills I've been building there, I have a background in theoretical computer science and experience using Python and NumPy.
+In addition to the web development skills I've been building there (key technologies: React.js, HTML, CSS, Javascript, Java, PostgreSQL) I have a background in theoretical computer science and experience using Python and NumPy.

 I'm currently looking for web development work.
 You can contact me at [taylorfriesen@protonmail.com](mailto:taylorfriesen@protonmail.com) and I am [taylorfriesen6](https://www.linkedin.com/in/taylorfriesen6) on LinkedIn.